 Potential deal-breakers: Although this card doesn't carry an annual fee, you'll get poor rewards if your business spends over $25,000 in a year.
 In addition, there are no travel rewards on this card, which could be a downside if you or your employees fly frequently.

-Why we like it: The CitiBusiness®/ AAdvantage® Platinum Select® World Mastercard® is a great option for small business owners who are loyal to American Airlines.
-The card earns 2 miles per dollar on American Airlines purchases, 2 miles per dollar in select business categories (telecommunications merchants, car rental merchants, cable and satellite providers, gas stations), and 1 mile per dollar on everything else.
+Why we like it: The CitiBusiness® / AAdvantage® Platinum Select® Mastercard® is a great option for small business owners who are loyal to American Airlines.
+The card earns Earn 2 AAdvantage® miles per $1 spent on eligible American Airlines purchases.
+Earn 2 AAdvantage® miles per $1 spent on purchases at telecommunications merchants, cable and satellite providers, car rental merchants and at gas stations.
 You'll also get a free checked bag on domestic American Airlines itineraries.